GoogleCloudPlatform/microservices-demo/.github/terraform/README.md

-This folder contains the Terraform for some of the infrastructure used by the CICD (continuous integration and continuous delivery/continuous deployment) of this repository.
+This folder contains the Terraform for some of the infrastructure used by the CICD (continuous integration and continuous delivery/continuous deployment) of this repository and production Google Cloud resources.

 ## Update this Terraform